 Not all score constraints are equally important.
 If breaking one constraint is equally bad as breaking another constraint x times, then those 2 constraints have a different weight (but they are in the same score level).
-For example in vehicle routing, you can make 2 "unhappy driver" constraint matches count as much as 1 "fuel tank usage" constraint match:
+For example in vehicle routing, you can make1 "unhappy driver" constraint match count as much as 2 "fuel tank usage" constraint matches: